 Pest description and damage The European elm scale is a reddish-brown to purplish scale surrounded by a conspicuous fringe of white, waxy material.
 They sometimes resemble mealybugs.
 The mature females are about 0.13 inch in diameter.
 The crawlers emerge in late spring and summer and are yellowish to dark brown.
 The scale feed on twigs and branches as well as leaves.
 Feeding scale produce honeydew, a sweet, sticky material which attracts honeydew-feeding ants and honeydew becomes covered with a growth of black sooty mold.
 Infested trees may show yellowing leaves and early leaf drop, followed by death of twigs and branches.
 Severe infestations may cause extensive damage.
-The European elm scale feeds only on elms.

 Biology and life history The scale overwinter as immature crawlers in bark crevices of small branches and branch axils.
 In spring, the females lay eggs and by June, the crawlers are active.
 They move to the undersides of leaves to feed, remaining there all summer.
 Often, the scale drop to the ground with the normal leaf-fall and are killed.
 There is one generation per year.